Article first published in April 2015, updated June 2019

 So much so that stationery company Paradise Pen Co. actually collect 80% of their customer emails in-store, while just 20% of people sign up online.

-Paradise also tested different expiration dates on the gift cards, and found that giving customers 12 months made them more likely to redeem the cards, and thus make extra purchases that drive revenue for their business.
+Paradise also tested different expiration dates on their gift cards and found that giving customers 12 months made them more likely to redeem the cards and, thus, make extra purchases that drive revenue for their business.

 When someone says email subscribe form, we usually tend to think email input boxes on the web, but they can be physical too.

-If you want to get more technical, and save yourself some of the hassle of manually adding email addresses to your mailing list from a handwritten form, you could use an app like Enlist to automatically turn an iPad into a beautiful email subscribe form.
+If you want to get more technical and save yourself some of the hassles of manually adding email addresses to your mailing list from a handwritten form, you could use an app like Enlist to automatically turn an iPad into a beautiful email subscribe form.

 Fortunately for you, many people have their email address on their business card and providing a method and incentive for them to drop their business card is a great way to collect emails.